-The Taíno occupied the Dominican Republic and most of the surrounding islands when Christopher Columbus got off the ship to greet them.
-He named the island Hispaniola (little Spain).
+Columbus named the island Hispaniola (little Spain).
 Hispaniola, however, ran out of gold rather quickly and lost prominence when gold and silver were discovered in Mexico and Peru.
 Pirates ransacked Spanish settlements and Spain gave up on the western third of the island and ceded it to France in 1697 - a decision it no doubt came to rue as France turned Haiti into the world's richest sugar cane producer.
 The Dominican population fought the Spanish troops and on 3 March 1865, full independence was granted, and years of violence and dictatorship followed.
 Despite continuing economic difficulties and repeated allegations of corruption, the PRD has presided over a more stable political environment in the last few years.

 On February 15th, 1948 the Cuerpo de Aviación Militar Dominicana was formed marking the birth of the current air force.
-A new air base was inaugurated on March 23rd, 1953 at San Isidro, just east of Santo Domingo.
-In the early fifties, the air force entered the jet era and grew to maturity receiving large quantities of F-51 Mustangs and DH Vampire jet fighters from Sweden.
-Following these acquisitions, by then, the FAD maintained by far the largest air force in the region.
-During the civil war and rebellion in the mid-sixties air force FAD-pilots faced real combat and some aircraft were lost by hostile fire.
-The only aircraft received during the violent sixties were a handful of T-28 Trojan COIN aircraft as well as some helicopters.
-US aid during the seventies granted the acquisition of T-34B Mentors and T-41D Mescaleros.
-The helicopter force was further expanded by the delivery of OH-6A Cayuses.
+A new air base was inaugurated at San Isidro, just east of Santo Domingo.
+In the early fifties, the air force grew to maturity receiving large quantities of F-51 Mustangs and Vampire jet fighters from Sweden.
+By then, the FAD maintained by far the largest air force in the region.
+During the civil war and rebellion in the mid-sixties some aircraft were lost by hostile fire.
+The only aircraft received were a handful of T-28 Trojan COIN aircraft as well as some helicopters.
+US aid during the seventies granted the acquisition of T-34Bs and T-41Ds Mescaleros, but the FAD never rose to its former glory again.